imnana18/CryptoClustering/README.md

 ## Project Overview

-The main goal of this project is to utilize both `Python` and `unsupervised learning techniques` to predict the influence of 24-hour or 7-day price changes on cryptocurrencies.
+The main goal of this project was to utilize both `Python` and `unsupervised learning techniques` to predict the influence of 24-hour or 7-day price changes on cryptocurrencies.
 The following sections provide a comprehensive overview of the steps taken to achieve the project's objectives.

 ## Project Map